Barony of Lochnaw

-Dr Gordon Prestoungrange, Much Honoured Baron of Prestoungrange, was infeft of All the Lands and Barony of Lochnaw in the County of Wigtown after Disposition by Sybil Agnew Butterfield on 9th of July 2004 as recorded in The General Register of Sasines in that County [Fiche 38 Frame 9] on August 9th 2004; and subsequently in The Scottish Barony Register on 31st March 2017 [Volume 4 Folios 20-21].
+Dr Gordon Prestoungrange MBE, then Much Honoured Baron of Prestoungrange, was infeft of All the Lands and Barony of Lochnaw in the County of Wigtown after Disposition by Sybil Agnew Butterfield on 9th of July 2004 as recorded in The General Register of Sasines in that County [Fiche 38 Frame 9] on August 9th 2004; and subsequently in The Scottish Barony Register on 31st March 2017 [Volume 4 Folios 20-21].
 The Personal Tartan of the Baron of Lochnaw was registered in the Scottish Register of Tartans on 21st June 2017 [No. 11,381].
 Elliot Wills, younger son of The Much Honoured Baron of Dolphinstoun, is nominated heir and thus designated Younger of Lochnaw.

-The Prescriptive Title and Dignity was acquired a non domino by Sybil Agnew Butterfield as Executrix both for Brigadier Donald Robert Angew then Lena Florence Agnew under Declarations 12th June 2003 and August 19th 2003 all as described in Disposition by Mabel Florence Murray Recorded January 6th 1965 to Brigadier Donald Robert Murray; the Ground disponed extending to 3.6 acres.
+The Prescriptive Title and Dignity was acquired a non domino by Sybil Agnew Butterfield as Executrix both for Brigadier Donald Robert Angew then Lena Florence Agnew under Declarations 12th June 2003 and August 19th 2003 all as described in Disposition by Mabel Florence Murray Recorded January 6th 1965 to Brigadier Donald Robert Agnew; the Ground disponed extending to 3.6 acres.

 Origins of the Title and Dignity of Baron of Lochnaw